Quietly Doing Incredible Things

 Do the right thing, even when it’s harder.

-We absolutely agree with Vic that the right thing needs to be done even when it’s harder.
-And at The Bread and Butter Thing, that’s what we do every day.
+We absolutely agree with Vic that doing the right thing matters, even when it’s harder.
+At The Bread and Butter Thing, that’s exactly what we strive to do every single day.

-And like Vic says, the most rewarding part of our work is seeing members rise up above the crisis point and quietly start to do incredible things.
+And as Vic says, the most rewarding part of our work is seeing members move beyond crisis point and quietly begin to do incredible things.